Brands That Sponsor Rafael Nadal

 Nadal signed a long term partnership agreement with Banco Santander in late 2019.
 As a global ambassador for the brand, Nadal will represent the bank in various campaigns.

 Racquet maker Babolat has sponsored Nadal since his junior playing days.
-Lately, Nadal has been using the Babolat Pure Aero racquet.
+Lately, Nadal is the face of the Babolat Pure Aero racquet.

 Telefonica is a Spanish telecommunications company that operates around the world under brand names such as Movistar, O2, and Vivo.
 Nadal has been the global ambassador for the company since 2014.